Lastarria: Landslide scar

 A major sector collapse occurred on Lastarria's southeastern flank, leaving a clearly defined north–south scarp in the volcano that opens to the east-southeast.
 The scarp reaches a maximum height of 120 m and forms a semicircle just under 1 km wide; the northern part is longer than the southern and the western part directly abuts the margin of the southernmost crater of Lastarria.
 The highest point of the scarp lies at an altitude of 5575 m.

 The debris avalanche deposit is 8 km long and well preserved with landforms such as lobes, levees and hummocks.
 After exiting the collapse scar over its northern opening, it overrode an older scoria cone before coming to rest.
 The slide, bordered by levee-like structures reaching a height of 20 m, formed 500 m wide and 40 m high lobes.
 Unlike many debris avalanche deposits, the Lastarria debris avalanche lacks large blocks and has only a few hummocks.
 The velocity of the avalanche has been estimated to have been over 84 m/s, a fairly high velocity for a volcanic debris avalanche, while later research proposed a maximum speed of 208–270 km/h.
 It is possible that air was entrained in the debris, which thus assumed properties similar to an ignimbrite.
 The collapse occurred without any preceding instability of the edifice.

 The avalanche deposit consists mostly of loose material such as ash, lapilli, pumice, with only a few lithic blocks.
 This loose consistency may explain the lack of megablocks.
 Its total volume is about 0.091 km3, less than the volume of the Mount St. Helens and Socompa deposits.
 It is comparable to the volume of the landslide that the Ancash earthquake triggered on Huascarán in Peru in 1970, resulting in more than 20,000 fatalities.
-Evidence points to previous flank collapses at Lastarria.
+There is evidence of previous flank collapses at Lastarria and ongoing flank instability.